alicevision/MeshroomResearch/README.md

 ### BlendedMVSDataset
 Will open the [BlendedMVS](https://github.com/YoYo000/BlendedMVS) dataset and convert it to the meshroom .sfm format.\
-The calibration and groud truth depth may not be in the same coordinate system as the outpût of the sfm so you may want to renscale and recenter them.
+The calibration and groud truth depth may not be in the same coordinate system as the output of the sfm so you may want to rescale and recenter them.

 ### InjectSFMData
 Meshroom relies internally on points in the sfm to initialise the depth estimation.
 Use this node with te option 'structure' to copy them into a groud truth .sfm.\